a2geek/libvirt-bosh-cpi/docs/STEMCELLS.md

 Use `--ops-file=manifests/azure-stemcell.yml` in the BOSH Directory deployment.

 > NOTE: The `label` is too long for current config disk capabilities.
-At a minimum, there may be other issues.

 ```
 stemcell: